coldbox-modules/cbq/README.md

 box install cbq
 ```

-You can configure cbq in you `moduleSettings` inside `config/ColdBox.cfc` as follows:
+You can configure cbq in your `moduleSettings` inside `config/ColdBox.cfc` as follows:
 ```cfc
 moduleSettings = {
     "cbq" : {